 What is the Bitcoin Stock-to-Flow (S2F) Model?

-The Bitcoin Stock-to-Flow (S2F) model is a formula for quantifying the scarcity of Bitcoin, which then helps us gage an expected value of it.
+The Bitcoin Stock-to-Flow (S2F) model is a formula for quantifying the scarcity and helps us gage an expected value of Bitcoin.

 PlanB regularly tweets updates about the S2F model and how it is actualizing.
-In his tweets, he seems extremely confident that the model will play out for this cycle at least.
+In his tweets, he appears extremely confident that the model will play out for this cycle at least.